 Hypoglycemia is a low level of blood sugar.
 The cells in your body use sugar from carbohydrates for energy.
-Insulin, which normally is made in the pancreas, breaks the sugar down so the cells can more easily take it in.
-In doing so, it helps keep the levels of sugar in the blood from getting too high.
+Insulin, which normally is made in the pancreas, is necessary for sugar to enter the cells.
+It helps keep the levels of sugar in the blood from getting too high.

 Ordinarily, the production of insulin is regulated inside your body so that you naturally have the amount of insulin you need to help control the level of sugar.
 But if your body doesn't make its own insulin or if it can't effectively use the insulin it does produce, you need to inject insulin as a medicine or take another medication that will increase the amount of insulin your body does make.
 So if you need to medicate with insulin, it becomes your responsibility to see that you have the amount of insulin you need when you need it.

 When to take insulin or another medication and how much to use depends on when, what, and how much food you eat.
 It also depends on your level of physical activity since the cells in your body use more sugar when you are active.
 Hypoglycemia is basically a reaction to too much insulin in your system.
 The insulin speeds up the lowering of the blood glucose level.
 Then without eating or with your body burning sugar faster because of physical activity, the level of sugar becomes dangerously low.

 Several things can cause hypoglycemia.
 Your blood sugar level could be low if you:

 - Change when or how much you normally eat

 - Take your insulin or medication in a different amount or at a different time than usual

 Are There Symptoms of Hypoglycemia or Warning Signs of Insulin Shock?